Resins and their Role

 Pultrusion is a manufacturing technique used to make parts with a constant cross-section.
-The material is pulled through the die which closely controls the profile dimensions.
+The material is pulled through the die, which closely controls the profile dimensions.
+The resulting end product is a composite profile with a high fiber ratio.

-Fiber rovings (sometimes along with fabrics) are drawn from the rear of the machine, guided into position, passed through a resin bath and then through preforming tooling.
+Fiber rovings (sometimes along with fabrics) are drawn from the rear of the machine, guided into position, passed through a resin bath, and then through preforming tooling.
 The thermoset materials will need time to cure as they are pulled through the curing die.

 Why Use Pultrusion Resins?